andrewacashner/hearingfaithms/chapters/chapter-3.md

 [@LuisdeGranada:Xmas, para.
 24 XXX]

 \noindent
-More important than these angelic voices to Fray Luis, however, is the voice of the newborn Christ himself, "weeping and trembling with cold in the stable."
+Even more important than these angelic voices, Fray Luis preaches, is the voice of the newborn Christ himself, "weeping and trembling with cold in the stable."
 [@LuisdeGranada:Xmas, para.
 9 XXX]
-Fray Luis follows the exegetical tradition of reading Wisdom 7 as a Messianic prophecy, such that King Solomon's words about himself may be applied to his royal descendent, Christ: "I too am a mortal man like others, \[...\] and the first sound [*voz*] that I made was crying like other children, because not one of the kings had any different origin in their birth."
+Fray Luis follows an ancient tradition of reading Wisdom 7---in which Christ's ancestor King Solomon speaks about his own infancy---as a Messianic prophecy: "I too am a mortal man like others, \[...\] and the first sound [*voz*] that I made was crying like other children, because not one of the kings had any different origin in their birth."
 [@LuisdeGranada:Xmas, para.
 9 XXX; cf. @Lapide:Gospels19C, 670, on Lk 2:7]

-Fray Luis, as an avid student and teacher of Catholic Humanism, presents Christ as an orator and philosophical teacher, a "Master of Heaven"---*Maestro del cielo*, the same term used for a musical master.
+Fray Luis explicitly compares the voice of this incarnate Word with music.
-He explicitly compares the voice of this incarnate Word with music:
+The Dominican friar, as an avid student and teacher of Catholic Humanism, presents Christ as an orator and philosophical teacher, a "Master of Heaven"---*Maestro del cielo*, the same term used for a musical master:

 > Oh fortunate house!
 > Oh stable, more precious than all the royal palaces, where God sat upon the